Flicker (FKR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Flicker Historical Price

-According to the latest data gathered on Flicker live price page, the current price of Flicker is 0.00325259USD.
-The circulating supply of Flicker(FKR) is 167.96M FKR , giving it a market capitalization of $546.24K.
+According to the latest data gathered on Flicker live price page, the current price of Flicker is 0.00327071USD.
+The circulating supply of Flicker(FKR) is 167.96M FKR , giving it a market capitalization of $542.58K.

 The Flicker Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FKR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.